Skip to main content

 Marginally Employed Workers

-Marginal employment (Geringfügig Beschäftigung) refers to those earning up to €518.44 per month (as of 2024).
-These workers are covered by accident insurance but can opt into health and pension insurance for additional coverage.
-Marginally employed workers are entitled to similar protections as standard employees, but without full social security unless they opt in.
+Marginal employment (Geringfügig Beschäftigung) refers to those earning up to €551.10 per month in 2026.
+These workers are generally covered by accident insurance, while health and pension insurance depend on whether additional jobs or other insurance-triggering circumstances apply.

 New Self-Employed Workers